Showing posts with label quail. Show all posts

 When a sauce is made from the natural cooking juices alone (water may be added), that sauce is called a jus, a suc, a jus de cuisson or a jus course.

-Originally a jus corsé was a sauce or gravy based only on veal or beef stock along with the marrow from the bones; apart from water, not even wine was added.
-Today jus and jus corsé have moved on; your menu may offer a jus corsé for fish, seafood and vegetables that may be slightly flavored with small additions of herbs, spices, fruits, vinegar or wine.
+Originally a jus corsé was a sauce or gravy based on veal or beef stock along with the marrow from the bones; apart from water, not even wine was added.
+Today jus and jus corsé have moved on; your menu may offer a jus corsé for fish, seafood and vegetables that may be flavored with small additions of herbs, spices, fruits, vinegar or wine.

 Jus Corsé on French Menus: